HazDuck/mh/README.md

 - I would have spent time making the code DRY-er e.g. reorganising the account row components
 - I would have have spent more time working on the prop type checking, what I've added is quite basic
 - I would have spent more time ensuring all components are accessible e.g. using correct HTML elements, semantic HTML etc
+- I would have spent more time checking code for edge cases, if incorrect data was returned from the account fetch

 What UX or design improvements or alterations might you suggest?
 These can be to existing components or completely new ideas.